 Mr. Abrams has argued frequently in the Supreme Court in a large number of its most significant First Amendment cases.
 He was co-counsel to The New York Times in the Pentagon Papers case; counsel to the Brooklyn Museum of Art in its legal battles with Mayor Rudolph Giuliani; counsel to Senator Mitch McConnell and the National Association of Broadcasters in a First Amendment-rooted challenge to the constitutionality of the McCain-Feingold campaign finance legislation; counsel to Senator McConnell in the Citizens United case; and counsel to many journalists, including Judith Miller and Myron Farber, who sought to protect the identity of their confidential sources.
 He has represented The New York Times, ABC, NBC, CBS, CNN, Time Magazine, Business Week, The Nation, Reader’s Digest, The McGraw-Hill Companies, Inc. and numerous other clients in trials and appeals.

-Mr. Abrams has received many awards including the Lifetime Achievement Award of the CUNY School of Journalism, the Fred Friendly Lifetime Achievement Award of Quinnipiac University, the William J. Brennan, Jr. Award for outstanding contribution to public discourse; the Learned Hand Award of the American Jewish Committee; and the Thurgood Marshall Award of the Association of the Bar of the City of New York.
+Mr. Abrams has received many awards including the Yale Law School Association Award of Merit (2015), Lifetime Achievement Awards of the CUNY School of Journalism, the American Lawyer, the New York Law School Journal and the Fred Friendly Lifetime Achievement Award of Quinnipiac University, the William J. Brennan, Jr. Award for outstanding contribution to public discourse; the Learned Hand Award of the American Jewish Committee; and the Thurgood Marshall Award of the Association of the Bar of the City of New York.
 Other awards include the William J. Brennan, Jr. Award of the Libel Defense Resource Center; the Milton S. Gould Award for outstanding appellate advocacy by the Office of the Appellate Defender in New York; the Ross Essay Prize of the American Bar Association; and awards from, among others, Catholic University, the American Jewish Congress, the New York and Philadelphia Chapters of the Society of Professional Journalists, Sigma Delta Chi, the New York Civil Liberties Union, the Association for Education in Journalism and Mass Communication, and the National Broadcast Editorial Association.

 Jane Mago, Executive Vice President and General Counsel, directs the work of the NAB legal department.
 She is responsible for all aspects of NAB's legal strategy and for ensuring that NAB's pleadings before the FCC, the Courts, and other administrative agencies effectively advocate on behalf of NAB's members.
 Her areas of expertise include Constitutional issues (including First Amendment matters), FCC ownership rules, political broadcasting, EEO, administrative law, enforcement and licensing matters.